pemcg/manageiq-automation-howto-guide/chapter5/a_more_advanced_example.md

 Values entered into a dialog box are available to our method through $evm.root.
 The Automation Engine prefixes the dialog element names with "dialog\_", and so the values that we want to read are $evm.root['dialog\_key'] and $evm.root['dialog\_value'].

 #### Create the /System Entry Point
-We're going to be calling our new Instance directly from the /System/ Namespace this time rather than redirecting through Call_Instance as before, so first we must copy/clone the /ManageIQ/System/Request Class into our own domain
+To illustrate an alternative way of calling an Instance, we're going to be creating our own entry point directly in the /System/ Namespace, rather than redirecting through Call_Instance as before.
+First we must copy/clone the /ManageIQ/System/Request Class into our own domain:
 <br> <br>

 ![Screenshot](images/screenshot11.png)

 <br>
-Copy the class into the ACME Domain, to the same path...
+Copy the class into the ACME Domain, to the same path:
 <br> <br>
 ![Screenshot](images/screenshot12.png)

 <br>
-Next we have to create a new Instance of the Class...
+Next we have to create a new Instance of the Class:
 <br> <br>

 ![Screenshot](images/screenshot13.png)

 <br>
-...and we enter _/General/Methods/AddCustomAttribute_ into the _rel1_ field...
+...and we enter _/General/Methods/AddCustomAttribute_ into the _rel1_ field:
 <br> <br>

 ![Screenshot](images/screenshot14.png)

 ### Creating the Button
-Navigate to _Automate -> Customization_, select _Buttons_ in the accordion, highlight _Object Types -> VM and Instance_, then select _Configuration -> Add a new Button Group_
+Navigate to _Automate -> Customization_, select _Buttons_ in the accordion, highlight _Object Types -> VM and Instance_, then select _Configuration -> Add a new Button Group_:
 <br> <br>

 ![Screenshot](images/screenshot7.png)

 <br>
-Create a Button Group called _VM Actions_, select a Button Group Image
+Create a Button Group called _VM Actions_, select a Button Group Image:
 <br> <br>

 ![Screenshot](images/screenshot8.png)

 <br>
 Click the _Add_ button.
-Now highlight this new _VM Actions_ button group in the accordion, and select _Configuration -> Add a new Button_
+Now highlight this new _VM Actions_ button group in the accordion, and select _Configuration -> Add a new Button_:
 <br> <br>

 ![Screenshot](images/screenshot9.png)

 <br>
-Specify a Button and Hover Text of _Add Custom Attribute_, select a suitable button image, and pick our new _Button_ Dialog from the drop-down list.
+Specify a Button and Hover Text of _Add Custom Attribute_, select a suitable button image, and pick our new _Button_ Dialog from the drop-down list:
 <br> <br>

 ![Screenshot](images/screenshot10.png?)